FAC7/amazon2.0/README.md

 Setting up tasks and summarising where we are at.

 # Project Documentation
 This README is the main source of project documentation.
 Please update it with everything required to contribute to the project.
-Commit your README changes in isolation and tag the commit message with `[ci skip]` to prevent Travis running a build.

 The [wiki](https://github.com/FAC7/amazon2.0/wiki) is the other source of project documentation, where technical details of parts of the project should be documented so that all team members can get to grips with any part of the project.